• NCERT Solutions

 (i) Sporozoite is the parasitic stage that is being transferred from host X (mosquito) to host Y (human).

-(iii) Parasite when enters in to the red blood cells reproduces asexually causing bursting of the red blood cells.
-Further causing the cycle of fever and other symptoms.
-Released parasites from ruptured red blood cells infect new red blood cells.
+paraphrase: (iii) Parasite when enters into the red blood cells reproduces asexually causing bursting of the red blood cells .

-(iv) (a) Host X is mosquito which will feed on host Y to obtain its blood meal and the host Y is already been infected by the parasite which is at the sexual stage (gametocytes) develop in red blood cells of the host Y. The host X will take up gametocytes with blood meal.
+a) Host X is mosquito which will feed on host Y to obtain its blood meal . b) Host X will take up gametocytes with blood meal .

-(iv) (b) When the parasite enters into the red blood cells of the host it reproduces asexually, when the red blood cells get burst this causes cycles of fever and other symptoms.
-The disease is malaria and the rupture of RBCs is associated with release of a toxic substance, haemozoin, which is responsible for chill and high fever recurring every three to four days.
+when the parasite enters into the red blood cells of the host it reproduces asexually . when the red blood cells get burst this causes cycles of fever and other symptoms . the disease is malaria and the rupture of RBCs is associated with release of a toxic substance, haemozoin .

 Section – E